 He fucked her on the kitchen counter, his hands spread around her tiny hips, spidering across her flat belly.
 All of his favorite parts.
 She wound willowy arms around him and clung.

-From the author of the Lambda Literary Award winning Teleny and Camille comes the first installment of a tale about young lovers in a queer Celtic fantasy world.
-Oisin, a druid on the eve of his initiation, meets Byron, a troubled werewolf, and they fall in love, but will they be allowed to remain together?
+From the author of the Lambda Literary Award winning Teleny and Camille comes the fourth and final installment in a tale about young lovers in a queer Celtic fantasy world.
+Werewolf Byron races to be reunited with Druid Oisin before malevolent forces control the gods themselves!

 Fearful Hunter was the recipient of the 2010 Prism Comics Queer Press Grant.

 “Like Teleny and Camille, we once again see his beautiful black-and-white art, but now he has proven his talent as an original writer, as well.
 It’s a rare gift that a natural storyteller has skill with both words and images, but Macy does.” — Steven Surman, Broken Frontier

 Available in assorted colors and styles.

 Now you can wear Brinson Thieme’s stunning portrait of Leia Weathington’s Bold Riley!

 Publisher: Northwest Press